 Jumping over a railing

-When I was nine-years-old my mother took me on a hike to the top of Angels Landing in Utah’s Zion National Park.
+When I was nine, my mother took me hiking to the top of Angels Landing in Utah’s Zion National Park.
 Angels Landing is a tall, narrow promontory of land with 1,500-foot vertical drops on both sides of the trail.
-Signs along the way warn hikers of fatal falls from cliffs and alert those who are afraid of heights.
+Signs along the way warn hikers of fatal falls from cliffs and alert those afraid of heights.

 My mother was terrified on the hike because I was so fearless.